 We thank Tempe Camera for their sponsorship of the Post High School prize.
 Tempe Camera is an important part of the Arizona photography community and they demonstrate their commitment to emerging photographers through their ongoing support of educational programs.

 Best of High School Dennis and Kelly Collins

 Thank you to Dennis and Kelly Collins, both artists and patrons of the arts, for their generous gift.

 “After quitting school at sixteen, it wasn’t until I returned for my Bachelors in Fine Arts at forty-five that I realized how important the education I had missed was.
 I hope this small gift is the catalyst and encouragement for a young artist to pursue their education and passion for their art.” – Dennis Collins

-Award to Each Best in Show Artist
+Award to Each Best in Show Artist INFOCUS

 INFOCUS, a vibrant support organization of Phoenix Art Museum (PAM), is composed of people actively interested in photography as a dynamic art form.
 Photographers, collectors, and photography enthusiasts working together enable INFOCUS to provide a high-quality forum for the study, display and production of fine art photographs.
 A Student Membership will be awarded to each of the three artists receiving a Best in Show award.